When Haircuts Turn Hateful

 Taking a Stand with Your Strands

-Barba offered complimentary Pink, White & Blue stylings, a signature look inspired by the colors of the trans flag, for the LGBTQ community and other supporters of equality to rock during Pride Month.
+Barba offered complimentary Pink, White & Blue stylings, a signature look inspired by the colors of the trans flag, for supporters to rock during Pride Month.
 It was the first time hair color was used as a media vehicle in a public service campaign.
-See how trans inclusivity came into fashion in the video and posters below.
+See how trans equality came into fashion in the video and posters below.

 A Fashion Icon Joins The Cause